 Please take a few minutes to review the following information.
 I invite you to contact MCCCD Police if you need further information or simply wish to speak with one of our officers.
 We are constantly seeking ways to improve the quality of our services and welcome your comments, suggestions, compliments and complaints.
 Since many of our students also attend other Maricopa Community Colleges, I refer you to the District Police website at https://police.maricopa.edu/ for links to their Annual Security Reports.

-Please feel free to contact me at (623) 845-3535 or by email debra.palok@gccaz.edu Sincerely,
+Please feel free to contact me at (623) 935-8928 or by email Joe.Delgado@domail.maricopa.edu

+Sincerely,

-Debra Palok, Commander
+Joe Delgado, Commander

-Maricopa County Community College Police Department
+Maricopa County Community District Police Department

 Table of Contents